What Your Workspace Is Actually Doing to You

 Three layers of ergonomics — two of which are rarely discussed

 The International Ergonomics Association (IEA) identifies three domains: physical, cognitive, and organizational ergonomics.
 In everyday usage, only the first has taken hold — the one concerned with posture, furniture, and the musculoskeletal system.
-The other two are rarely mentioned outside professional publications, even though they often determine how a person feels by the end of a workday.
+The other two are less commonly discussed outside professional contexts, even though they often shape how a person feels by the end of a workday.

 Cognitive ergonomics studies how the environment affects perception, attention, memory, and decision-making.
 Its foundations were laid in the work of Christopher Wickens, who developed the multiple resource theory of attention (Wickens, 2008).
-Wickens showed that attention is not a single stream that can be “strengthened by willpower,” but a system of parallel channels, each with limited bandwidth.
-The visual channel becomes overloaded independently of the auditory one; spatial processing independently of verbal.
+Wickens showed that attention is not a single stream that can simply be strengthened by willpower, but a system of parallel channels, each with limited capacity.
+The visual channel can become overloaded independently of the auditory one; spatial processing independently of verbal.
 When the environment places demands on multiple channels simultaneously, the total load can exceed the system’s capacity — even when each individual demand seems small.

-For your home office or workspace, this means that visual complexity in the surroundings, background noise, the need to monitor what’s happening behind you, and the presence of distracting objects in your field of vision — all of this creates cognitive load that competes for the same resources needed for work.
-The chair may be perfect, yet the person is still exhausted — because the fatigue is created not by posture, but by the load on attention.
+For a home office or workspace, this means that visual complexity in the surroundings, background noise, the need to monitor what’s happening behind you, and the presence of distracting objects in your field of vision all compete for the same resources needed for focused work.
+The chair may be ergonomically sound, yet the person still feels exhausted — not because of posture, but because of demands on attention.

-Daniel Kahneman described this as early as 1973 in Attention and Effort: attention is a limited resource, and its allocation depends not only on the person’s intentions but also on the structure of the environment — its pace, stimulus density, predictability (Kahneman, 1973).
+Daniel Kahneman described this as early as 1973 in Attention and Effort: attention is a limited resource, and its allocation depends not only on the person’s intentions but also on characteristics of the environment — such as pace, stimulus density, and predictability (Kahneman, 1973).
 The environment can support attention, or it can quietly spend it.

 All three layers — physical, cognitive, and organizational — operate simultaneously.
-The body may be in a comfortable posture, but if the visual environment is overloaded and the work process doesn’t allow focus for more than a few minutes, the overall sensation by the end of the day will feel like heavy physical labor.
-Because in a certain sense, it was — only the work was done not by the body, but by the nervous system.
+The body may be in a comfortable posture, but if the visual environment is demanding and the work process does not allow sustained focus, the overall experience by the end of the day can feel like heavy work.

 How your workspace affects you without your awareness

-In 1979, James Gibson published The Ecological Approach to Visual Perception, proposing a radically different view of the relationship between person and environment.
-For Gibson, the environment is not a passive backdrop that we look at, but an active field of possibilities.
-Every object and every spatial configuration offers certain actions — Gibson called these affordances.
-A chair offers sitting, a button offers pressing, a horizontal surface offers leaning.
-We read these possibilities directly, with our bodies, without conscious analysis (Gibson, 1979).
+In 1979, James Gibson published The Ecological Approach to Visual Perception, proposing a different view of the relationship between person and environment.
+For Gibson, the environment is not a passive backdrop, but a field of action possibilities.
+Every object and spatial configuration offers certain actions — what he called affordances (Gibson, 1979).
+A chair affords sitting, a button affords pressing, a horizontal surface affords placing or leaning.
+These possibilities are often perceived directly, without explicit conscious analysis.

 Why we stop noticing — and why it matters

 The situation is complicated by another well-studied mechanism: habituation.
 A repeated stimulus gradually ceases to be consciously perceived.
-We get used to the noise, the light, the placement of objects.
-Thompson and Spencer described habituation as one of the simplest and most universal forms of learning: the organism stops responding to what it encounters again and again without significant consequences (Thompson & Spencer, 1966).
+We get used to noise, light conditions, and the placement of objects.
+Thompson and Spencer described habituation as a basic form of learning in which responses to repeated, non-significant stimuli diminish over time (Thompson & Spencer, 1966).

-Nilli Lavie, studying selective attention, showed that under high perceptual load, the ability to filter distracting stimuli decreases (Lavie, 2005).
+Nilli Lavie, studying selective attention, showed that under high perceptual load, the ability to filter out irrelevant stimuli decreases (Lavie, 2005).
 An environment that already creates load simultaneously weakens the mechanism that could have protected against that load.

 A person doesn’t experience all of this as separate effects.
-They experience the sum: general fatigue, a need for effort in work that shouldn’t be this hard, a sense that the day was grueling even though nothing extraordinary happened.
-And since the sources of the load have long ceased to be consciously perceived, the explanation shifts to the only thing that is perceived: oneself.
+They experience the sum: fatigue, effortful concentration, a sense that work is harder than it should be.
+And since the sources of that load are no longer visible, the explanation shifts to the only thing that is: oneself.

 Why desk fatigue isn’t always about sleep

-This is important to understand, because this is where the trap appears.
+This is where the trap appears.
 Productivity holds up, so everything seems fine.
-But the cost of compensation isn’t visible in work output.
-It’s visible elsewhere: in accumulating fatigue, in declining attentional stability by the end of the day, in the sense that work takes more out of you than it used to.
-In weekends that no longer restore.
-In vacations that end, but the tiredness doesn’t.
+But the cost of compensation doesn’t show up in output.
+It shows up elsewhere: in accumulating fatigue, in declining stability of attention, in the sense that work takes more out of you than it used to.

-A workspace, by definition, places demands on directed attention.
-But there is a difference between an environment that supports this process without adding to the load, and one that creates additional demands — demands that the person meets at the cost of the very resources meant for work and recovery.
+A workspace, by definition, demands attention.
+But there is a difference between an environment that supports this process and one that quietly drains it.

 What you can do about it

 Start not with purchases or rearrangements, but with observation.
-For one workday, try noticing the moments when your attention drifts, when the urge to get up arises, when fatigue sets in.
-Not to control yourself, but to notice: is any of it connected to something in the space?
+For one workday, notice when your attention drifts, when the urge to get up appears, when fatigue sets in.
+Not to control yourself, but to see whether any of it is linked to the space around you.

 Light